Sherri L. Wise, CPA – President/CEO

 Michele has a B.A. from the University of Science and Arts of Oklahoma and an M.A. from Louisiana Tech University.
 With a background as a stage manager for musical theater and opera, she has worked for companies in Ohio, North Carolina, Florida and Oklahoma.
 After leaving the performing arts, she worked with the Oklahoma United Methodist Circle of Care for 16 years before joining the Osteopathic Founders Foundation in December 2015.

-Susan B. Smith, PA, TCF – Education Specialist / AHA Programs
+Susan Smith TAYLOR, PA – Education Specialist / AHA Programs

 The Osteopathic Founders Foundation employs Susan Smith as its AHA Education Program Specialist.
 With her background as a physician’s assistant she has more than ten years experience with the American Heart Association as an instructor/trainer, training center faculty, and regional faculty in Emergency Cardiovascular Care Training.
 A 1977 graduate of Alderson-Broaddus College, Ms. Smith was one of the first Physician Assistant trainers to return to the program to serve as an assistant clinical instructor.
 Her experience in the hospital setting included service in both surgery and anesthesia.
 After moving to Tulsa in 1994 she became a multi-program educator for Saint Francis Hospital transferring to the Hillcrest HealthCare system in 1998.